 secure the future of St. Casimir Parish.

 That all parishioners recognize their responsibility to St. Casimir

 Parish’s future through financial support, commitment to parish activities,

 sharing ideas, and most importantly prayer.

-That the desolate and despondent be touched by the saving hand of God in
+That the desolate and the despondent may experience the transfiguring

 That those who pray be validated in their belief of its power.